WireWhiz/TMGDocs/docs/trigger-seeker/events.md

 When a function or event accepts input, you can choose either to use a custom value, or an event argument.

-In this example, `OnValueChanged(Single)` has one argument representing a new value for a wheel gismo's rotation, so we may want to pass that to a function instead of an unchanging custom variable.
+In this example, `OnValueChanged(Single)` has one argument representing a new value for a wheel gizmo's rotation, so we may want to pass that to a function instead of an unchanging custom variable.
 In this case, I set the `rotation` variable of an UdonGraph to that changed value, before calling the `ReportWheelRotation` custom event.

 :::tip
 `Single` is CSharp's internal name for `float`